luyadev/luya/docs/guide/install.md

 > Note: During the installation Composer may ask for your Github login credentials.
 This is normal because Composer needs to get enough API rate-limit to retrieve the dependent package information from Github.
 For more details, please refer to the [Composer documentation](https://getcomposer.org/doc/articles/troubleshooting.md#api-rate-limit-and-oauth-tokens).

-The `create-project` command will create a folder (inside of your current folder where the `composer create-project` command was execute) named **luya-kickstarter**.
-After the command is finished go into the **configs** folder inside the application and copy the dist template files to original php files.
+The `create-project` command will create a folder (inside of your current folder where the `composer create-project` command was executed) named **luya-kickstarter**.
+If the Composer installation is done change into the **configs** folder inside the application and copy the `.dist` template files to original `.php` files.

 ```sh
 cp env.php.dist env.php
 cp env-local-db.php.dist env-local-db.php
 ```

-Now change the database connection inside the `configs/env-local-db.php` file to fit your mysql servers configuration.
+Now the database connection inside the `configs/env-local-db.php` file needs to fit your mysql servers configuration.
 You should open all config files once to change values and understand the behavior.
 In order to understand the config files read more in the [environment configs section](install-configs.md).
-After successfully setting up your database connection, you have to reopen your Terminal and change into your project directory and excute the **luya** binary files which has been installed into your vendor folder by composer as described in the follwing.
+After successfully setting up your database connection, you have to reopen your terminal and change into your project directory and excute the **luya** binary files which has been installed into your vendor folder by composer as described in the follwing.

 Run the migration files with the [migrate console command](luya-console.md):